Have you ever wondered what traditional Italian housing is like?

 Another aspect of Italian homes that is different from American homes is the use of air conditioning and heating.
 Because the buildings are so old in Italy, most do not have air conditioning; in the summer months, windows are opened to get air circulating.
 In America, people tend to blast their air conditioning throughout the day.
 Some Italians believe air conditioning is unhealthy because the body must adjust from the heat to the cold too quickly.

 As far as heating, Italian apartments have the heat on for certain hours of the day and never above certain set temperatures.
-This is due to state laws that regulate the amount of gas consumed and limit CO2 emissions – in accordance with the 2015 UN Climate Change Conference agreement, COP21, adopted by 196 countries, including Italy.
-(Ed.
-Note).
+This is due to state laws that regulate the amount of gas consumed and limit CO2 emissions – under the 2015 UN Climate Change Conference agreement, COP21, adopted by 196 countries, including Italy.

 The heat comes from radiators which are usually powered by the apartment building.
 In America, the heating is controlled individually and is on consistently in the colder months.